• Skip to primary navigation

 What Type of Persimmons For Baking

-There are two main types of persimmon that you'll see in the US.
-Fuyu persimmons and Hachiya persimmons.
 Fuyu persimmons are the short, squat variety and are best for eating when they are really ripe.
 This type of persimmon has firmer flesh.
+Perfect for salads.

-Hachiya persimmons are taller acorn-shaped, and they remind me of bright orange Roma tomatoes.
-This persimmon variety gets very soft when ripe, and it's easy to get pulp from them, which is why they're perfect for baking.
+Hachiya persimmons are taller and acorn-shaped, and they remind me of bright orange Roma tomatoes.
+This persimmon variety gets very soft when ripe, and it’s easy to get pulp from them, which is why they’re perfect for baking.

 types of persimmons most commonly used in baking